JoshDoody/joshdoody.github.io/_posts/2016-12-21-salary-increase-letter-sample.md

 You can send this as an email, or you could paraphrase this email verbally in your next 1-on-1.
 Your goal in this situation is to establish your specific goals and a specific timeline so you can measure progress and revisit the conversation later on.

-Specificity is the key to avoiding postponing the conversation indefinitely.
+Specificity is the key to avoiding raise limbo.

 <div class='ad-box'>
 <p><strong>Learn more about how to plan your next move if you don't get a raise:</strong> <a href="{{ site.baseurl }}/book/raise/when-you-dont-get-a-raise/">What to do when you don't get a raise</a></p>